gitpod-io/gitpod-docs/doc/52_Tips_and_Tricks.md

 ## Symbols and References

-Most languages allow to name things and refer to them in other places, for example variables, functions, classes, modules etc. Gitpod supports this notion of _symbols_ (and their _references_) and supports navigation in both directions:
+Most languages allow to name things and refer to them in other places, for example variables, functions, classes, modules etc. Gitpod supports the notion of _symbols_ and _references_, and lets you navigate between them in both directions:

   - `Open Symbol` (<kbd>Ctrl+Shift+O</kbd>) finds a symbol by its name.
   - `Find All References` (<kbd>Shift+F12</kbd>) lists all references to the symbol at the current